barthemius/barthemius.github.io/index.md

 ### Background

 This little side project combines web scrapping with interactive data visualisation.
 I made it entirely for myself for analysis of real estate price trends in my hometown.
-I used OLX, which is Polish craigslist counterpart, as a data source.
+I used OLX, which is a popular marketplace website in Poland, as a data source.
 The collected and processed data were saved to csv files, which were interpreted by a plotly dashboard app.

 Plotly has a capability to create various dashboards for easy, from the creator’s side, presentation and effective data visualisation.